kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 front of the predicate list means a workload inside a maintenance window or explicitly excluded is never restarted, no matter how many drift predicates would otherwise match.

-The predicates should be extensible in a way that each predicate can be used in different reconciliation loops.
+The predicates must be extensible so that each predicate can be used in different reconciliation loops.
 The list of available predicates must be defined in a single place within a reconcile loop, as a list of `Rule` implementations.
-This list cannot mutate, that means predicates cannot be added or removed at runtime.
-This is to ensure that the predicates are evaluated in a consistent order and that the behavior of the component is predictable.
+This list cannot mutate, meaning predicates cannot be added or removed at runtime.
+This ensures that the predicates are evaluated in a consistent order and that the behavior of the component is predictable.

 #### Naming scheme